Create Word Counter Using Html ,Css and JavaScript

 Hello Coder!
 Welcome to The Codewithrandom blog.
-In this article, we create Word Counter Using HTML, CSS, and JavaScript Code.
+In this article, we’ll developing JavaScript Word Counter Using HTML, CSS, and JavaScript Code.
 In this project, if you enter a word, Its Shows Characters, Words, Sentences, Paragraphs, and Reading Time, shows readability, and Top keywords In the Word Counter Project.

 I hope you enjoy our blog so let’s start with a basic HTML Structure for the Word Counter Project.